 Vg is the REML estimate of the genetic variance from rrBLUP.
-Ve is the REML estimate of the error variance. h2 is narrow sense heritability, defined as Vg / (Vg + Ve).
+Ve is the REML estimate of the error variance. h2 is broad sense heritability, defined as Vg / (Vg + Ve).

 Table 2.
 Major associations in genome-wide associations (GWAS) from phenotypes from the Cooperative Dry Bean Nursery (CDBN) and from previously published GWAS.
 FDR indicates associations from this paper which were above the Benjamini-Hochberg false discovery rate correction.
 Colors indicate associations in more than one published GWAS: blue indicates associations within 20kb, with the same candidate gene, and grey indicates associations within 200kb.